Procurement Transformation

 Adding value through innovation and sustainability

 The traditional core areas of procurement are efficient procurement processes, commodity group management, and supplier management.
-These tasks will remain, but will be eclipsed in the future by other aspects including: the further development of strategy and competencies and the management of innovation, sustainability and social responsibility.
-The modern procurement is increasingly taking on interdepartmental tasks that require close cooperation with the specialist stakeholders.
-In the future,
+These tasks will remain, but they will be eclipsed in the future by other aspects including: the further development of strategy and competencies and the management of innovation, sustainability and social responsibility.
+Modern procurement is increasingly taking on interdepartmental tasks that require close cooperation with specialist stakeholders.
+In the future, suppliers

 Digitalization

-The Corona pandemic acted as an accelerator for the digitalisation of procurement: many companies found during the crisis that a lack of transparency in the supply chain made it difficult or even impossible, to maintain their own supply.
+The COVID-19 pandemic acted as an accelerator for the digitalization of procurement, with many companies finding that a lack of transparency in the supply chain made it difficult or even impossible, to maintain their own supply.
 The use of digital risk information systems and the networking of information sources have therefore increased significantly.
-In order to be able to fulfil their role as innovation and sustainability
+In order to be able to fulfil their role as innovation and sustainability partners

-partners in the future, procurement managers need to be relieved of routine tasks.
+in the future, procurement managers need to be relieved of routine tasks.
 Digital assistants can, for example, take over the ordering of standard requirements.
-The benefit of using digital tools must be clear, otherwise employees will perceive the new tools not as support but as a burden.
-To find out how procurement can be transformed through intelligent digitalisation, click here.
+The benefit of using digital tools must be clear, or employees will perceive the new tools not as support but as a burden.
+To find out how procurement can be transformed through intelligent digitalization, click here.

 Successful employees - training competences